westerndigitalcorporation/cdl-tools/README.md

-  info    : Show device and system support information list    : List supported pages show    : Display one or all supported pages save    : Save one or all pages to a file upload  : Upload a page to the device enable  : Enable command duration limits
+  info    : Show device and system support information list    : List supported pages show    : Display one or all supported pages clear   : Clear one or all supported pages save    : Save one or all pages to a file upload  : Upload a page to the device enable  : Enable command duration limits